 By reducing uncertainty, Staple can focus on doing what they do best: building intelligent solutions to extract data and save customers costs and time.
 With a toolkit of resilience, they’ll be able to keep doing this no matter what may come.

-When it comes to customers, the proof really is in the pudding.
 To help potential customers visualize how their product works, Staple asks them for some documents, to show just how quickly data can be extracted.
-Showing the product in action, said Ben, helps it to “speak for itself.
+Showing the product in action helps it to “speak for itself.
 We can easily illustrate the time and cost savings.”

 Another huge opportunity, Ben thinks, is to create human-centric applications for all software users - regardless of what they’re using it for, highlighting that: “traditional enterprise software was built for the enterprise, not for the humans who work for those enterprises.”
 In Ben’s opinion “good design doesn’t have to be reserved for consumers,” and as more startups start to answer this need, it’s the easiest-to-use technology that will win out overall.